Dhrishita/Humidity-Measurement-Arduino-/README.md

 <img width="490" alt="Screenshot 2024-08-03 at 12 26 45 PM" src="https://github.com/user-attachments/assets/081c3718-a964-40c6-874f-1aebf74d066c">

+## Working of Project

+Working of this project is based on single wire serial communication.
+First Arduino send a start signal to DHT module and then DHT gives a response signal containing humidity data.
+Arduino collect and extract humidity and then send them to 16x2 LCD.

 ## Installation

 To get started with the project, follow these steps: